SURFnet/honas/README.md

 ### National Detection Network			{#ndnusage}

-The National Detection Network is a community run by the NCSC in the Netherlands.
+The National Detection Network is a community run by the NCSC (National Cyber Security Centre) in the Netherlands.
 Security intelligence is shared in this community, in the form of Indicators of Compromise (IoC).
-These IoCs often contains domain names, and hence can be tested against the Bloom filters.
+These IoCs often contain domain names, and hence can be tested against the Bloom filters.
 The IoCs are shared in a MISP (Malware Information Sharing Platform), which enables automated blacklist downloading and IoC lookup.
 However, this requires some scripting for Honas as well.
 Therefore, we built a set of scripts to help with these tasks.

 The script `ndn_download_blacklist.py` downloads a domain name blacklist containing all domain name attributes in IoCs.
 This blacklist can then be tested against the